goodpaul6/GGJ2017/IDEAS.md

         - health and stuff spawns around the level
         - batteries for the gun spawn when enemies die and around the level
         - gun overheats if you hold spacebar for too long
+        - color on the gun changes to reflect the frequency

     - Magnet gun puzzles